Grand Slam (figure skating): All disciplines

 The following table shows the numbers of Career Golden Slams in the individual event by nation.

-Records

-The following table shows the first (or youngest/oldest) skater who achieved the Career Golden Slam in the individual event.

-†Records in the individual event

 Super Slam

-Winning both major junior-level international competitions (JWC and JGPF) and all four major senior-level international competitions (OG, WC, GPF, and EC or 4CC) at any point during the course of a career is called a "Career Super Grand Slam" or "Super Slam".
+Winning all major international competitions at both junior level (World Junior Championships, Junior Grand Prix Final) and senior level (Olympic Games, World Championships, Grand Prix of Figure Skating Final, and either European Championships or Four Continents Championships) at any point during the course of a career is called a "Career Super Grand Slam" or "Super Slam".

 The remainder of this section is a complete list, by discipline, of all skaters who have completed the Super Slam ordered chronologically, the numbers of Super Slams by nation, and the first (or youngest/oldest) skater who achieved the Super Slam.
 The major competition at which the Super Slam was achieved is indicated in bold.

 Men's singles

 Yuzuru Hanyu is the only men's single skater who has ever completed the Super Slam.

 Two men's single skaters have won one major junior-level international competitions (JWC) and all four major senior-level international competitions (OG, WC, GPF, and EC), but the Junior Grand Prix Final (JGPF) did not exist when they were juniors.